Caltech-OCTO/Subzero.jl/documentation.md

 - coupling_on, which turns this process on and off
 - ∆t, which sets the number of timesteps between this process running
 - ∆d, which sets the number of ocean/atmosphere grid cells around a floe to consider when interpolating ocean/atmosphere forcings
-- mc_n, which sets the number of monte carlo points for each floe that are used for the interpolation
 - two_way_coupling_on, which turns on and off the calculation of the ice and atmosphere effects on the ocean and stores output in the ocean's stress fields.

 Here is an example of creating your own coupling settings, using the default values: